mjmarte/mjmarte.github.io/index.md

 I am a Ph.D. candidate in [Speech, Language & Hearing Sciences](https://www.bu.edu/sargent/academics/departments-programs/speech-language-hearing-sciences/phd-in-slhs/) at Boston University (BU).
 Here, I work with the support and mentorship of Dr. [Swathi Kiran](https://www.bu.edu/sargent/profile/swathi-kiran-ph-d-ccc-slp/) in the [Center for Brain Recovery](https://www.bu.edu/cbr/).
 I am co-mentored by Dr. [Einat Liebenthal](https://www.mcleanhospital.org/profile/einat-liebenthal) in [The Functional Neuroimaging & Bioinformatics Lab](https://bakerlab.mclean.harvard.edu) at McLean Hospital.

-How do we connect what we see in the laboratory to how people actually communicate in everyday life?
+In studying communication disorders, how do we connect what we see in the laboratory to how people actually communicate in everyday life?
 I take two approaches to addressing this question.

 First, I investigate how bilingual individuals are affected by and recover from aphasia, focusing on Hispanic/Latino populations.
 In parallel work, I explore how people with aphasia process the demands of real-world communication.
 Using movie-watching paradigms, I track how individuals integrate language, emotion, and visual information in naturalistic contexts.
 Across both foci, I use advanced computational techniques to find meaningful patterns in complex data.